YohanLB09/osticket-post-install-config/README.md

 In this guided lab, we will configure osTicket settings, so it can be used properly as a ticketing system.
 It consists of setting up multiple agents along with their departments, roles, and permissions.
 As well as, configuring SLAs (Service Level Agreements), help topics, and users.<br/>
 <br/>

+<br />This project is a continuation of [osTicket: Prerequisites & Installation](https://github.com/YohanLB09/osticket-prereqs-installation), so this project picks up where we left off.<br />

 <h2>Environments and Technologies</h2>

 - Microsoft Azure (Virtual Machines/Compute)